There’s nothing quite like a Botswana safari. In fact, The Telegraph even named it ‘the BEST safari in Africa’.

 The reason most people come to D’kar (pronounced dee-car) is to meet and spend time with the San people, one of the oldest (if not the oldest) ethnic groups on earth.

-I had a wonderful time here at the Dqae Qare San Lodge where we did the full day San Experience which encompassed spending time with the San, foraging for roots, setting (fake) traps, storytelling, playing games, music, dancing/singing and learning about their culture.
+I always have a wonderful time here at the Dqae Qare San Lodge .
+With my grousps, where we do the full day San Experience which encompasses spending time with the San, foraging for roots, setting (fake) traps, storytelling, playing games, music, dancing/singing and learning about their culture.

 In nearby Ghanzi you’ll find supermarkets, petrol stations and ATM’s.